 Some of the USA’s designations for counties may be confusing.
 Louisiana has “parishes” instead of counties.
 For investing purposes, it is the same thing.
 Alaska has boroughs, which is the same thing as a county where investing in tax-defaulted property auctions is concerned.

 My website has an auction calendar.
 I also have a map showing you what kind of auction each state holds.

 The Rules for Investing in Tax Liens

-You have to know the rules for Canadians Buying US property.
+You have to know the rules for Canadians Buying US tax liens.
 Every state in the USA has some sort of tax-defaulted property auction.
 Property is sold as a tax lien or a tax deed.

 If you want to make big profits, you can invest in either auction.
 Every state has different rules for the auction.
 Every county also has different rules.
 You have to know the rules.

 Can Canadians invest in US tax liens from home?
 Yes!
-Since you live in Canada, the easiest way for you to invest is through online tax-defaulted property auctions.
+Since you live in Canada, the easiest way for you to invest is through online tax sale auctions.
 Some counties have their auctions online.
 Some do not.
 California has auctions online and in-person.

 Orange County holds auctions in-person and online.
 If the auction is in-person only, you have to attend the auction or have someone represent you.